A Tale of a Burns Supper

 The Burns Supper was reintroduced at the Cottage on 25 January 2016 after a gap of 207 years.
 We, the Friends of RBBM, resolved to continue holding the event on that special date every year, supported by the National Trust for Scotland and we had no intention of having a gap year.

-Due to current restrictions we were forced to go “Virtual” this year and rather than seeing this as a setback I saw it as an opportunity to reach out to a larger audience as we are restricted to having a maximum of only 24 guests in the Cottage.
-This year we sent out over 180 links to the event with viewers from as far away as Tasmania in the east to Hawaii in the west.
+Last year, due to COVID restrictions, we were forced to go “Virtual” and rather than seeing this as a setback I saw it as an opportunity to reach out to a larger audience as we were restricted to having a maximum of only 24 guests in the Cottage.
+We sent out over 180 links to the event with viewers from as far away as Tasmania in the east to Hawaii in the west.

 Here are some wonderful pictures from this historic event